shanemeister/genai-agent-core/README.md

 > ✅ Designed for technical interviews, enterprise search, or AI assistant prototyping — fully offline-capable and extensible.

+⚠️ Note: This system requires a rather beefy workstation/server.
+I developed it using a system with the following specs:

+CPU: Threadripper 64 Core, 128 Threads
+Memory: 512 GB DDR5
+Disk: 20 TB NVMe SSD
+GPU: Two Nvidia A6000 GPUs

 ---

 ## ✅ Key Features